sureshwizard/featurefence/docs/FAQ.md

 <link rel="stylesheet" href="{{ '/assets/site.css' | relative_url }}">
 {% include nav.html %}

-# FAQ
+# ❓ FAQ

+---

-### Is a live URL required?
+### 🟢 Is a live URL required?
-No. For a plugin/library, a **GitHub Pages site** like this one is perfect.
-A simple playground URL is a bonus.
+No. For a plugin or library, a **GitHub Pages site** like this one is perfect.
+A simple playground URL is just a bonus.

+---

-### Which Baseline data do you use?
+### 📊 Which Baseline data do you use?
-The plugin reads from the `web-features` npm package to understand feature Baseline status.
+The plugin reads from the [`web-features`](https://www.npmjs.com/package/web-features) npm package
+to determine feature **Baseline** support status.

+---

-### Does it support Browserslist targets?
+### 🌍 Does it support Browserslist targets?
+Yes — config can accept Browserslist targets.
-Yes (config accepted).
-Current demo focuses on Baseline; extended per-browser checks are on the roadmap.
+The current demo focuses on **Baseline checks**; extended per-browser checks are on the roadmap.

+---

-### Will it slow down ESLint?
+### ⚡ Will it slow down ESLint?
+No — the rule is lightweight.
-The rule is lightweight; only basic lookups and string checks.
-More rules can be toggled individually later.
+It performs only **basic lookups and string checks**.
+More rules can be toggled individually in the future.

+---

-### License?
+### 📜 License
-MIT.
+MIT